 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Buying prepared foods can be tricky, especially when you look for foods made from whole grains.
+“Buying prepared foods can be tricky, especially when you look for foods made from whole grains,” Rossi notes.
 These tips can help:

 In the past few years, a growing chorus of influencers, diet peddlers and self-appointed “experts” have claimed whole grains aren’t any better than refined grains.
 Not only do they suggest whole grains aren’t good for you, but some also go so far as to argue they’re actively bad for you.
 They claim whole grains are chock full of “anti-nutrients” and are responsible for the ever-increasing number of people living with chronic health conditions.